nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/pages/my2.md

 ```
 TIP:

-npx is a command we use to run an npm package without installing it first
+npx is a command we use to run an npm package without installing it first. **IF NPX DOES NOT WORK, JUMP INTO NEXT SECTION: "TAILWIND MANUAL INSTALL"**

 When prompted press Enter to apply the default options.
 If you can not run npx command, I will provide with the output directly to you through canvas.
 In short, the script will allow to configure Tailwind in your app.
 Once you're done, you can restart Astro app with **npm run dev** command